datacarpentry/image-processing/_episodes/07-thresholding.md

 width and height of the image by using the the elements of `binary_mask.shape` (that is, the dimensions of the numpy array that stores the image).
-Finally, the density ratio is calculated by dividing the number of white pixles by the total number of pixels `w*h` in the image.
+Finally, the density ratio is calculated by dividing the number of white pixels by the total number of pixels `w*h` in the image.
 The function returns then root density of the image.